Minesweeper Extended

 }

-It follows the singleton pattern to ensure only one instance exists.
+The managaer is a singleton to ensure only one instance exists.

-- SetAchievement sets a specific achievement and saves it.
+- SetStats() method sets data for a stat and saves it.